Irdroid/Brickz/Readme.md

 **Product website and Documentation**

 - [Brickz official product Website](https://irdroid.eu/product/brickz)
-- Documentation, Schematics and software about Brickz can be found in this repository
+- Documentation, Schematics, Production files and Software for Brickz can be found in this repository.

+**You want to help with the development?**

+- Write us an email to info@irdroid.com